 We bring value to our clients in the following ways:

-In-depth enforcement experience: We count among our partners Thomas Ward, who is the only recent CFPB Enforcement Director to enter into private practice, the only Enforcement Director to serve as a career employee under both Republican and Democratic administrations, and the only one who served as a Deputy Assistant Attorney General at the U.S. Department of Justice leading Consumer Protection branch matters, which is the CFPB’s partner for criminal referrals arising from consumer financial cases and investigations.
+In-depth enforcement experience: We count among our partners Thomas Ward, who is the only CFPB Enforcement Director in private practice, the only Enforcement Director to serve as a career employee under both Republican and Democratic administrations, and the only one who served as a Deputy Assistant Attorney General at the U.S. Department of Justice leading Consumer Protection branch matters, which is the CFPB’s partner for criminal referrals arising from consumer financial cases and investigations.
 During his tenure at the CFPB, Tom commissioned a comprehensive effort to centralize the Office of Enforcement’s investigative, litigation, and negotiation processes and best practices; the critical thinking about each of the more than 20 enumerated statutes that the CFPB enforces and the Consumer Financial Protection Act; the thinking about the Consumer Financial Protection Act’s expansive UDAAP authority; and how the Office of Enforcement thinks about and calculates remedies, penalties, redress, and injunctive relief.
 The result was a centralized and comprehensive roadmap of Enforcement’s practice that did not exist under prior Enforcement Directors or administrations.
 Tom also oversaw the setting of the CFPB’s enforcement priorities under both Republican and Democratic administrations, which will guide the CFPB in the years to come, and led the first restatement of the CFPB’s Responsible Business Conduct bulletin, which allows companies to mitigate or obviate enforcement matters altogether.

 Sidley is uniquely situated to help clients navigate CFPB enforcement matters from inception to resolution, including responding to Civil Investigation Demands (CIDs), representing current and former employees in investigational hearings, drafting responses to Notice and Opportunity to Respond and Advise (NORA) letters, negotiating appropriate resolutions, litigating enforcement actions in federal court or administrative proceedings, and handling all post-settlement matters.